zamyafoobi/WowClassicGrindBot/README.md

 The bot reads the game state using small blocks of colour shown at the top of the screen by an Addon.
 This needs to be configured.

-1. Edit the batch script in `C:\WowClassicGrindBot\BlazorServer` called run.bat, change it to point at where you have put the repo BlazorServer folder
+1. Edit the batch script in `C:\WowClassicGrindBot\BlazorServer` called `run.bat`, change it to point at where you have put the repo BlazorServer folder

     e.g.
     ```ps
     start "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" "http://localhost:5000"
     c:
     cd C:\WowClassicGrindBot\BlazorServer
-    dotnet run
+    dotnet run --configuration Release
     pause
     ```